A Pond in Need

 2022 – Complete sedge meadow installation and planting; continue engagement/fundraising campaign; continue family/community engagement programs focusing on pond’s long-term stewardship and care; celebrate project completion!

 Infrastructure/Utilities – $300,000

 Surveys and Studies – $224,000 (2020 Minimum Goal)

 Permitting and Construction Administration – $377,955

 We need you to make North Pond’s restoration possible!
 We ask you to pledge your support for North Pond through the following steps and to share your commitment with others to garner their interest and support:

 Commit your financial support of North Pond’s restoration today.
-Immediate funding is needed to finish the Knowledge phase in 2019 and begin the Dredge in mid-2020.
+Immediate funding is needed to finish the Knowledge phase in early 2020 and begin the Dredge in mid-2020.
 All donations are vital at any level and multi-year pledges ensure the timeline progresses as planned.
 Don’t forget corporate matching and retirement plan minimum distribution requirements that can extend your gift while providing potential tax benefits to you.

 Contact us to set up a 1-on-1 meeting to learn more about the project and how you can help North Pond.